Mark Aubry

 Mark John Aubry (born November 24, 1954) is a Canadian physician and sports medicine specialist.
-He is the team physician for the Ottawa Senators, and serves as the Chief Medical Officer of both the International Ice Hockey Federation, and Hockey Canada.
+He is the team physician for the Ottawa Senators, and serves as the chief medical officer of both the International Ice Hockey Federation, and Hockey Canada.
 He researches and lectures on concussions, plays a leadership role for safety in sport, and is an injury prevention activist in minor ice hockey.
 He is a recipient of the Paul Loicq Award for his international work, the Dr. Tom Pashby Sports Safety Fund Award for Canada, and the USA Hockey Excellence in Safety Award for the United States.
+He will be inducted into the Ottawa Sport Hall of Fame in 2024.

 Early life

 Mark John Aubry was born on November 24, 1954, in Noranda, Quebec, and learned to speak both English and French.
 He attended Merivale High School, and played hockey, football and baseball at school.
 Aubry began playing junior ice hockey as a centreman; he is listed at 6 feet tall, and 180 pounds, for the Ottawa M and W Rangers in the Central Canada Hockey League during the 1971–72 season.
 During the 1972–73 season, he was coached by future IIHF Hall of Fame inductee, Derek Holmes.
 Aubry won the most valuable player award and the sportsmanship award in the 1972–73 season with the Rangers, and won the sportsmanship award again in the 1973–74 season.
 He then played for the Ottawa Gee-Gees during the 1974–75 and 1975–76 seasons, while earning his medical degree.
 After playing, he worked as a trainer for the Gee-Gees.